drdesmond/home-price-predictor/README.md

 # 🏡 Property Estimator

 End-to-end demo that estimates property prices using a React client, a NestJS API, and an optional Flask-based ML model.
+If flask API fails, the app uses pretrained model in `backend/src/models` for prediction.

 [![System architecture overview](./architecture.png)](./architecture.png)